JOL Parties

 Lessee Advisor/Lease Arranger: The lease arranger is typically an international boutique investment bank (mainly in the US) that works on behalf of the lessee and: (1) provides economics and indicative terms to the lessee prior to hitting the market, (2) targets and approaches equity arrangers and equity investors about the deal, (3) arranges the investor road show in Japan to introduce the lessee/deal, (4) works with tax advisors on structuring, (5) identifies a suitable on-shore lender and (6) brings the recommended parties together to negotiate and close the transaction.
 The lessee advisor is acting on behalf of the lessee to identify the most competitive equity arranger and sell the aircraft at the highest price; in return, the advisor charges a fee at closing for its services.
 Babcock & Brown was historically the most active lease arranger but exited the market in 2010; currently there are about 3 – 5 active lessee advisors/lease arrangers.
 Lessees can contact them to ask for a bid to help with a JOL.

-If you need current information as of October 2024, click here.
+If you need current information as of November 2024, click here.

 Glad to help.
 Please fill in the information below and I will send you the latest update on JOLs.